How to Display Exponents in Excel: 7 Simple Methods

 3. Do the same for other numbers.Output of Displaying Power with Keyboard Shortcut

-Note: If you don’t enter edit mode, the cell content will be replaced by the corresponding exponent.
+Note: If you don’t enter edit mode, the corresponding exponent will replace the cell content.

 The CHAR and UNICHAR functions can display exponents in Excel.
 These functions use ASCII and Unicode, respectively, to return characters.